Most investors own stocks in their portfolio with the expectation to build wealth while also getting dividend income.

 Please remember that I am not in any way recommending HP.
 I don’t give investment advice.

 I am simply sharing how I found, evaluated and made a covered call for income to remove some of the mystery around this sensible income strategy for those living off investments.
+I could easily be wrong about this stock.

 HP could go broke tomorrow as covered below.
 Always do your own research and invest only in what makes sense for you.